Practice Review Alert

 The purpose of a practice review is to determine whether the practice of a professional accounting firm (PAF) or professional service provider (PSP):

 - Complies with the standards set out in the CPA Canada Handbook - Accounting and Assurance and the CPA Canada Public Sector Accounting Handbook;

 - Complies with the standards of practice as set out in the CPA Alberta Rules of Professional Conduct;

 - Maintains sufficiently high standards in regards to generally accepted standards in the profession; and

 - Adheres to the identified tax practice standards as approved by the CPA Alberta Board.

 The scope of the practice review covers primarily the assurance and accounting practice of the firm and its system of providing of tax services.
 Other services such as bankruptcy or management advisory services are not directly encompassed by the review, except to the extent that they are associated with professional standards.

-Practice reviews are primarily intended to evaluate whether a firm's quality control policies and procedures for its accounting, assurance, non-assurance and tax services are appropriately comprehensive and suitably designed.
-A professional accounting firm or professional service provider may find it useful to document its quality control procedures prior to the practice review.
+Practice reviews are primarily intended to evaluate whether a firm's quality management policies and procedures for its accounting, assurance, non-assurance and tax services are appropriately comprehensive and suitably designed.
+A professional accounting firm or professional service provider may find it useful to document its quality management procedures prior to the practice review.

 Each year, the findings of the practice review program are analyzed and common deficiencies across the country and province are identified and shared with CPAs in order to help them fulfill their professional responsibilities.
 Practice Review plays an essential role in protecting the public by assessing firms’ compliance with professional standards and taking appropriate follow-up action or remedial action in instances of non-compliance, and providing one-on-one interaction and education to firms.

 Read more in the 2023 Focus on Practice Review.